mongodb/docs-realm/examples/android/sync/README.md

 mocking the entire Realm API with Powermock/Mockito, this test suite actually relies on **instrumented tests**.
-Thanks to some workarounds and brilliance on the part of Chris Bush, many of these tests *appear* like unit tests, with Asserts and tested logic... but like any Android instrumented tests, these tests run in activities on an AVD.
-You'll need such a device to run the tests.
+Thanks to some workarounds and brilliance on the part of Chris Bush, many of these tests *appear* like unit tests, with Asserts and tested logic... but like any Android instrumented tests, these tests run in activities on an Android Virtual Device (AVD).
+You need a virtual device to run the tests.

 To create an AVD in Android Studio, follow the instructions [here](https://developer.android.com/studio/run/managing-avds#createavd).

 ### Open the Project

 Open Android Studio and select `File > Open` from the application menu.
-Select the "android" directory containing this README file.
-Because the project contains the `.idea` directory created by Android Studio, after waiting a few moments (OK, actually like 30 seconds to a minute) you should be able to run the "All Tests" target on a selected AVD using the green play button in the toolbar.
+Select the `android` directory containing this README file.
+Because the project contains the `.idea` directory created by Android Studio, after waiting a short time (30 seconds to a minute) you should be able to run the "All Tests" target on a selected AVD using the green play button in the toolbar.